UTSA-CS-3443/Timetable/README.md

-# Egit makes me want to Egit a new major
+# EGit makes me want to EGit a new major